-The I-SEM programme is working to a strong baseline assumption that it will deliver in May 2018, with no delay.
-Efforts are focused on delivery against the programme plan and robust programme management arrangements are in place to mitigate issues as they arise.
+The I-SEM programme is working to a strong baseline assumption that it will deliver in accordance with the programme plan.
+Efforts are focused on delivery of each milestone and robust programme management arrangements are in place to mitigate issues as they arise.